best-hvac-books-reviews-from-amazon

 The electrically powered compressor will pump refrigerant around the system which removes heat from the environment.
 The condensing unit coil dissipates this removed heat externally.
 Water vapor will condense on the coil and a drain pan collects this.
 The air handler fan circulates the cooled air around the environment maintaining a constant temperature.

-The energy consumption of an HVAC system is dependent upon the amount of energy it requires and a number of other factors including:
+The energy consumption of an HVAC system is dependent upon the amount of energy it requires and several other factors, including:

 • Component efficiency

-• The size of the system in relation to the internal environment
+• The size of the system in the internal environment

 • The climate